-But, to his credit was the fact that he was content to receive blessing as a gift from David, accepting that in himself he deserved nothing.
+But, to his credit was the fact that he was content to receive blessing as a free gift from David, accepting that in himself he deserved nothing.
 He acknowledged himself to be no better than a dead dog.
 When you think about it, dogs can be, and often are, very desirable and useful either as working dogs, show dogs, or as personal pets or companions.
 However, there cannot be anything more useless than a dead dog.
 To describe himself as such really shows how useless Mephibosheth realized himself to be.
 In response, David said, "Don't worry.
 It's not what you are that counts.
 What I want to commemorate is my love for your father Jonathan.
 For His sake, I am determined to bless you and be kind to you.
 A secure inheritance shall be yours and you will be a permanent personal guest at my meal table."

-He was granted absolute security.
+Mephibosheth was granted absolute security.
 Never again would he fear being overtaken by enemies or judgment.
 Never again would he have to worry about having his needs met.
 He and his household were provided with the best of everything, supplied by and at the expense of the king.
-Ziba, a servant of Saul's household, was given the honour and responsibility of being steward to administer all the resources David provided, with one proviso.
-Mephibosheth himself would enjoy the favour of dining personally at David's own dining table.
+Ziba, a servant of Saul's household, was given the honour and responsibility of being steward to administer, on Mephibosheth's behalf, and for Mephibosheth's benefit, all the resources David provided.
+There was one proviso.
+Mephibosheth himself would enjoy the favour of dining personally at David's own dining table, and in David's own presence.